Gulpen-Wittem

 Gulpen-Wittem came into being after the merger of the municipalities Gulpen and Wittem.
-This took place after a request of both municipalities.
-At the time of the merger, both municipalities had about 8000 inhabitants, although Wittem was bigger than Gulpen.
-The town hall was situated in Gulpen, and has kept its function as town hall in the new municipality.
+This took place at the request by both municipalities.
+At the time of the merger, both municipalities had about 8000 inhabitants, although Wittem was slightly larger.
+The town hall in Gulpen has kept its function in the new municipality.
 The former town hall of Wittem was situated in a manor house in Mechelen since 1986, which is now being used as a "nursing hostel".

 The municipality is rural, with many castles, half-timbered houses and old monumental farms.
-Yearly, Gulpen-Wittem attracts many tourists from the entire country because of its relatively sloping landscape, especially during the summer.
+The area attracts many tourists from across the country, especially during the summer, due to its relatively sloping landscape.